ishika2712/POS-HMM-Tagger/README.md

 ## Part1: Part-of-speech tagging

-The problem at hand is Part-of-Speech (POS) tagging, a crucial task in natural language processing.
-The objective is to assign grammatical categories, such as nouns, verbs, and adjectives, to each word in a given sentence.
-This is framed as a classification problem where the models predict the most probable POS tag for each word.
-Two models are implemented in this program:

-Simple Model: Based on word emission probabilities given POS tags.
+Problem Formulation:

+1. Simplified Model:
+Description: The goal was to implement part-of-speech tagging using a simplified Bayes net.
+For this, we had to estimate the most-probable part-of-speech tag for each word in a sentence.

+2. HMM:
+Description: The goal was to implement the Viterbi algorithm for part-of-speech tagging using a richer Bayes net.
+This model incorporated dependencies between words, making the tagging process more accurate.

+3. Evaluation:
+Description: The task involved loading training and testing data, deriving parameter estimates from the training corpus, and generating part-of-speech tagging results for each sentence in the testing file.
+The program was required to assess performance using evaluation metrics, including word and sentence accuracy.

+Program Functionality:

+Class Structure (Solver): The code defines a class called Solver that encapsulates the functionality for training the model and predicting part-of-speech tags.

+Training (train method): The train method initializes and populates various probability tables and matrices based on the provided training data.
+It calculates transition probabilities, emission probabilities, and other parameters required for both the simplified and HMM models.

+Simplified Model:
+Simplified Part-of-Speech Tagging: The simplified method predicts part-of-speech tags for a given sentence using a simplified model.
+It iterates through each word in the sentence and selects the part-of-speech label with the highest emission probability for that word.
+Posterior Probability: The posterior method calculates the log posterior probability of a sentence given a part-of-speech label sequence.
+It uses emission probabilities and label probabilities to compute the overall probability.

-Hidden Markov Model (HMM): Integrates both transition probabilities between POS tags and word emission probabilities.
+Hidden Markov Model (HMM):

-### Training (train method):
-Initialization: Sets up parameters and tables for training, including transition probabilities, emission probabilities, and start probabilities.
-Data Processing: Handles variations in word representations (with or without quotes) for accurate training.
-Training Algorithm: Iterates through the provided data to update transition and emission probabilities.
-Normalization: Normalizes probabilities to prevent numerical instability issues.
-Model Choices: Implements both a Simple Model and an HMM.

-### Prediction (solve method):
-#### Simplified Model (simplified method):
-Predicts POS tags using emission probabilities.
-Selects the most likely tag for each word.

-#### HMM Model (hmm_viterbi method):
-Implements the Viterbi algorithm for efficient prediction.
-Considers both transition and emission probabilities.
-Utilizes dynamic programming to find the most likely sequence of POS tags.
+HMM Part-of-Speech Tagging (hmm_viterbi method): The hmm_viterbi method implements the Viterbi algorithm for Hidden Markov Models.
+It uses dynamic programming to find the most likely sequence of part-of-speech tags for a given sentence, considering both emission and transition probabilities.

+Posterior Probability (posterior method with "HMM" model): Similar to the simplified model, the posterior method calculates the log posterior probability, but this time using the HMM-specific probabilities such as emission, transition, and initial probabilities.

 ### Accuracy
 ![image](https://media.github.iu.edu/user/24716/files/94faaf4e-f710-443b-abc6-66c4f5ce07e0)